 “This is not a coup.
 I refuse to fire anyone.
 It’s entrapment.
 If the misogyny is endemic, we have to change the culture.
 I won’t scapegoat anyone.”

-We’re dismissed and Terry is brought into the office.
-We don’t want to witness that upbraiding.
+We are dismissed and Terry is brought into the office.
+We do not want to witness that upbraiding.
 David is hustling around the office, trying to keep up with all the intern demands the other staffers are laying on him.
 Jill gives him a quick kiss to his cheek, which confirms his heroics to everyone.
 He beams and blushes at the same time.
 Several upperclassmen slap him on the back.
 Male bonding.
 We share his tasks and the rest of the afternoon is soon over.
 Terry had been given the afternoon off.
 David surreptitiously looks at the article Terry was working on.
 He wants to finish it for him, but he doesn’t know who Jimmy Carter is.